MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

 -------------------

 Custom Feature Installation allows to install a Feature in any byte-addressable memory.
-The Abstraction Layer implementation is responsible to provide:
+The Abstraction Layer implementation is responsible for providing the following elements:

 - the address location where the Feature will be installed,
-- the implementation to copy chunk of bytes to the target location.
+- the implementation to copy a chunk of bytes to the target location.

 .. figure:: images/multisandbox-link-custom-overview.png